laser analyser

 Weight, dimensions and protection class

-The analyser has been designed with ease of installation in mind.
+The design of theanalyser takes into account ease of installation.
 The weight of the receiver and transmitter is around 10 kg each, while the controller weighs around 8 kg.
 The various dimensions (receiver, transmitter and controller) allow flexibility in placement.
 What's more, the IP65 rating underlines the robustness of the device, protecting it from the elements.

 Exceptional Performance